Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 ## Languages

 iFrame is available for the English (United States/US) language in Commercehub SDK JS v1.
 The locale is captured automatically from the browser by the solution on page load.

-The merchant can also provide their own translations by including a languages attribute as part of your form configuration object creation.
+You can also provide your own translations by including a languages attribute as part of your form configuration object creation.

 The following example shows all the text labels that can be overridden for a particular language/locale: